 (2) For the purposes of transition, the IEP must include:

-(a) Beginning not later than the first IEP to be in effect when the child turns 16, or or younger, if determined appropriate by the IEP team, and updated annually thereafter:
+(a) Beginning not later than the first IEP to be in effect when the child turns 16, or as early as age 14 or younger, if determined appropriate by the IEP team (including parent(s)), and updated annually thereafter:

 (A) Appropriate measurable postsecondary goals based upon age appropriate transition assessments related to training, education, employment, and where appropriate, independent living skills; and

 (B) The transition services (including courses of study) needed to assist the child in reaching those goals.

+(I) Regarding employment, planning shall include information about and opportunities to experience supported employment services provided by Oregon Vocational Rehabilitation or the Oregon Office of Developmental Disability Services.
+These services must be provided in a competitive integrated employment setting, as defined by OAR 411-345-0020.
+Information about these services shall also be provided to the parent by the school district at each annual review for IEPs to be in effect when the child turns 16, or as early as age 14 or younger, if determined appropriate by the IEP team (including parent(s)).

 (b) Beginning at least one year before a student reaches age 18, or when the district obtains actual knowledge that within one year the student will marry or become emancipated before age 18, a statement that the district has informed the student that procedural rights will transfer to the student upon age 18, marriage or emancipation, whichever occurs first.